cbuescher/elasticsearch/README.md

 ## Night Rally

+New here?
+Please check our [benchmark one stop page](42.md) which should answer all your questions.

 Night Rally is a set of driver scripts for [running nightly macrobenchmarks for Elasticsearch](https://elasticsearch-ci.elastic.co/view/All/job/elastic+elasticsearch+master+macrobenchmark-periodic) and [publishing the results](https://elasticsearch-benchmarks.elastic.co/).
 The macrobenchmarks themselves are executed by [Rally](https://github.com/elastic/rally).

 ### Prerequisites